OkuM1/OkuM1/README.md

 Always making time for additional certifications like CS50! 🌟📚 Keeping skills sharp and staying ahead of the curve.

-As an enthusiastic developer I am always open for new learning and career opportunities!
+As an enthusiastic developer I am always open for new learning and career opportunities!  🚀✨
-I'm excited to connect with you!
-Let's innovate, create, one -centered <div>- or -iterated string[i]- at a time. 🚀✨

 Let's Connect!
 📌 From Germany